Keep You in the Moment: How I Work as a Documentary Wedding Photographer

 The edit: finding the future nostalgic look

 Curation is half the skill of a Documentary Wedding Photographer.
 I look for a sequence that carries emotion from moment to moment.
-Duplicates go.
-Filler goes.
+Duplicates get deleted.
+Filler shots get deleted.

-One one photo out of four very similar ones can be the best.
-Removing the the other three elevates the fourth one from good to great.
+Only one of four very similar photos can be the best.
+Removing the other three elevates the fourth to great.

-The test is simple: does this frame say something real about the people and the day.
-If it’s merely tidy, it doesn’t earn its place.
+The test is simple: does this frame say something real about the people and the day?
+If it’s merely “ok”, it doesn’t earn its place.

 Practical drills for documentary wedding photographers